 - Many of the local communities in Central Texas also sponsor and organize group travel excursions for retirees and seniors.

 Of course, this is not an exhaustive list.
-Our team of Austin financial planners is well versed in connecting clients with tools and resources that are aligned with their interests, geographies, and budgets in mind.
+Our team of financial planners is well-versed in connecting clients with tools and resources that are aligned with their interests, geographies, and budgets in mind.
 We welcome retirement conversations that extend beyond just “running the numbers.”
-We are passionate about helping clients map out a vision and new retirement lifestyle.
+We are passionate about helping clients map out a vision and a new retirement lifestyle.

 Last but not least, congrats to you Mom!
 I hope this next chapter is filled with more adventure, new passions, and more time with family and friends.